Sazid99246/100-days-of-code/r1-log.md

 2. Completed module 2 from the course **Computer Science: programming with a purpose**
 3. Watched videos on HTML form and completed the Workshop **Build a Hotel Feedback Form** from FreeCodeCamp

-### Day 8: January 5, 2025, Saturday
+### Day 8: January 5, 2025, Sunday
 1. Solved Problem of the Day from **GeeksforGeeks**

-From FreeCodeCamp's Full Stack Curricum
+From FreeCodeCamp's Full Stack Curriculum
 2. Completed Lab **FreeCodeCamp Survey Form**
 3. Watched Lecture on HTML Table
 4. Completed the Workshop **Final Exam Table**